Beyond the Universal Law of Robustness: Sharper Laws for Random Features and Neural Tangent Kernels: Main Result for Random Features

 \paragraph{Beyond the universal law of robustness.} We recall that the results by \cite{bubeck2021a} give a lower bound on the sensitivity of order $\sqrt{Nd/k}$.
 A lower bound of the same order is obtained by \cite{dohmatob}, whose results in the finite-width setting require $N, d, k$ to follow a proportional scaling (i.e., $N=\Theta(d)=\Theta(k)$).
 This leaves as an open question the characterization of the robustness for sufficiently over-parameterized random features (i.e., when $k\gg Nd$).
 Our Theorem \ref{thm:rfnorobust} resolves this question by showing that the RF model is in fact not robust for \emph{any} degree of over-parameterization (as long as $k\gg N, d$ and Assumption \ref{ass:dlarge} is satisfied).

 \paragraph{Impact of the activation function and numerical results.} For the result of Theorem \ref{thm:rfnorobust} to hold, we require the additional assumption $\E_{\rho\sim \mathcal N (0, 1)} [\phi' (\rho)] \neq 0$.
 This may not be just a technical requirement.
 In fact, if $\E_{\rho\sim \mathcal N (0, 1)} [\phi' (\rho)] = 0$, then a key term appearing in the lower bound for the sensitivity (i.e., the Frobenius norm of the \emph{interaction matrix} defined in \eqref{eq:interactionmatrix}) has a drastically different scaling, see Theorem \ref{thm:int} in the proof outline below.
-The importance of the condition $\E_{\rho\sim \mathcal N (0, 1)} [\phi' (\rho)] \neq 0$ is also confirmed by our numerical simulations in the synthetic setting considered in Figure \ref{fig:rfsynt}.
-The left plot (corresponding to $\phi(x)=\tanh(x)$ s.t. $\E_{\rho\sim \mathcal N (0, 1)} [\phi' (\rho)] \neq 0$) displays values of the sensitivity which are significantly larger than those in the right plot (corresponding to $\phi(x)=x^2$ s.t. $\E_{\rho\sim \mathcal N (0, 1)} [\phi' (\rho)] = 0$).
+The importance of the condition $\E_{\rho\sim \mathcal N (0, 1)} [\phi' (\rho)] \neq 0$ is also confirmed by our numerical simulations in the synthetic setting considered in Figure \ref{fig:rf_old_act}.
+The first plot (corresponding to $\phi(x)=\tanh(x)$ s.t. $\E_{\rho\sim \mathcal N (0, 1)} [\phi' (\rho)] \neq 0$) displays values of the sensitivity which are significantly larger than those in the second plot (corresponding to $\phi(x)=x^2$ s.t. $\E_{\rho\sim \mathcal N (0, 1)} [\phi' (\rho)] = 0$).
 Furthermore, the sensitivity for $\phi(x)=\tanh(x)$ appears to reach a plateau for large values of $k$, while it keeps decreasing in $k$ when $\phi(x)=x^2$.
-A similar impact of the activation function can be observed when considering standard datasets (MNIST and CIFAR-10), see Figure \ref{fig:rfreal}.
+A similar impact of the activation function can be observed when considering the standard datasets MNIST and CIFAR-10 (third and fourth plot respectively).\footnote{The code used to obtain the results in Figures \ref{fig:rf_old_act}-\ref{fig:ntk_old_act} is available at the GitHub repository \href{https://github.com/simone-bombari/beyond-universal-robustness}{\texttt{https://github.com/simone-bombari/beyond-universal-robustness}}.} Additional experiments with different activation functions can be found in Appendix \ref{app:exp}.